Dating someone a little…odd?

 A Peek Into Normal Can Clear the Way

-Normal Doesn’t Involve Confusion
+Normal Doesn’t Involve Fear

-All in all, if we’re asking, am I dating a sociopath? – or, am I dating a narcissist? – we very much are dating a sociopath.
+All in all, if we’re wondering, am I dating a sociopath?, am I dating a narcissist?, we very much are dating a sociopath.
+Another sure sign is feeling afraid to end it, and afraid to stay at the same time.

 Dating a Sociopath, Leaving a Narcissist Isn’t Easy